 2. Invest in an Air Purifier/Sanitizer

-As the name implies, air purifiers work to clean the air in your household.
-Air purifiers work to purify the air inside your home and integrate into your home’s HVAC system.
+As the name implies, air purifiers clean the air in your household.
+Air purifiers work to purify the air inside your home and integrate it into your home’s HVAC system.
 Regardless of type, they work to pull in air, trap particulate and circulate the clean air back into the environment.

 Research shows that centrally installed air purifiers and sanitizers can substantially remove harmful particles from the air and also work as a deodorizer.
 They’re best utilized with other home cleaning practices and as part of a property’s overall allergen reduction strategy.

 3. Consider Regular Air Duct Cleaning

 Most experts recommend that a property’s air ducts be professionally cleaned every three to five years – and perhaps even more regularly if household residents are more sensitive to allergens.

 Over time, dust, dirt, debris, pet dander, pollen, and more are bound to build up in a property’s ductwork.
 And when either the heat or air kicks on and the air begins to circulate through the system and up to the vents, it’s then blowing these contaminants into the rooms of the home.
 A professional air duct cleaning is a thorough vacuum of your duct system.
 Not only will it remove contaminants, but it will disinfect and sanitize and remove any odors present in the ductwork.

 Some heating systems can have a big impact on indoor air quality.